What is the Shotgun Training Education Program (STEP)?

 The STEP program goals and objectives include:

-- Wing Shooting Workshop – These workshops are acceptable to any group regardless of skill level.
+Wing Shooting Workshop – These workshops are acceptable to any group regardless of skill level.
 Participants are exposed to shotgun wing-shooting fundamentals and techniques by department instructors.
-The workshops also provide an opportunity to experience shooting nontoxic shot in an effort to dispel misconceptions surrounding its use.
+The workshops also provide an opportunity to experience shooting non-toxic shot in an effort to dispel misconceptions surrounding their use.

-- Hunter Skills Workshop – These workshops address hunter skills and education in an effort to improve hunter efficiency.
-It takes participants, from any skill level, through various exercises that enable them to evaluate their personal wing shooting skill, assess their range estimation skill and measure their equipment (gun/choke/load) selection and performance.
+Hunter Skills Workshop – These workshops address hunter skills and education in an effort to improve hunter efficiency.
+It takes participants, from any skill level, through various exercises that enable them to evaluate their personal wing shooting skills, assess their range estimation skill, and measure their equipment (gun/choke/load) selection and performance.

 The STEP program assists in fulfilling the department’s mission by: